-An existing table HDU, an existing ColDefs, or recarray
+An existing table HDU, an existing ColDefs, or any multi-field Numpy array or numpy.recarray.

 (Deprecated) tbtype : str, optional

 which table HDU, "BinTableHDU" (default) or "TableHDU" (text table).
 Now ColDefs for a normal (binary) table by default, but converted automatically to ASCII table ColDefs in the appropriate contexts (namely, when creating an ASCII table).